 The growth in demand for Cloud services shows no signs of abating.
 As costs have been decreasing, both individuals and enterprises are increasingly moving to the cloud in order to store (or back up) their files and data.

 The cloud offers enterprise-level organisations operational flexibility and efficiency, and it gives individuals the ability to share images, music and other files amongst different devices.
 However, all of these advantages come with one major downside as witnessed with the Sony, Yahoo and Uber hacks in recent years: a centralised model of storage and process management is inherently insecure.

-It is into this context that the new blockchain cloud venture, Cryptyk [pronounced crip-tik], has now stepped forward – offering what the project team claims is a new model of cloud organisation that addresses even the performance / latency issues associated with existing blockchain-based solutions offered by the likes of Storj and Filecoin.
+It is into this context that the new blockchain cloud venture, Cryptyk [pronounced crip-tik], has now stepped – offering what the project team claims is a new model of cloud organisation that claims to address the performance / latency issues associated with existing blockchain-based solutions offered by the likes of Storj and Filecoin.

 Before reading through the white-paper, it is probably best to begin by exposing yourself to the proposition through the project’s so-called Overview Deck which will give a reasonably good idea of what the team is setting out to achieve in a resource that can be digested in a few short minutes.